mozilla-services/merino-py/docs/adr/0001-locust-vs-k6-merino-py-performance-test-framework.md

 1. The test framework supports the current load test design, a 10-minute test run with an average load of 1500RPS (see [Merino Load Test Plan][3])
 2. The test framework measures HTTP request failure and client-side latency metrics
-3. The test framework is compatible with the Rapid Release initiative, meaning:
+3. The test framework is compatible with the Rapid Release Model for Firefox Services initiative, meaning:
    * It can execute through command line
    * It can signal failures given check or threshold criteria
    * It can be integrated into a CD pipeline